Choose another writer in this calendar:

 Danish novelist whose realistic and pessimistic novels depicted the social evils and the miserable situation of the peasant proletariat.
 Henrik Pontoppidan shared with Karl Gjellerup the Nobel Prize for Literature in 1917.
-Thomas Mann called him "a born epic poet... a true conservative, who in a breathless world has preserved the grand style in the novel."
+Thomas Mann called him "a full-blooded storyteller."
 Although Pontoppidan was a sharp critic of modern Danish society, he did not join the ranks of doctrinaire naturalism writers.
 First and foremost, he modestly considered himself a "popular storyteller."

 "In the years before and after our last war, a pastor named Johannes Sidenius lived in one of the small market towns of East Jutland that lie hidden among green hills at the base of a thinly wooded fjord.
 He was a pious and stern man.
 In his outer appearance as in his whole way of life he differed sharply from the other inhabitants of the town who, for many years, viewed him as a troublesome alien whose peculiarities left them, by turns, cool and resentful." (from Lucky Per, 1898, translated by Naomi Lebowitz)

 Henrik Pontoppidan was born in the town of Fredericia, on the Jutland Peninsula.
 His father was a follower of N.F.S.
-Grundtvig, a radical theologian.
-The family moved to Randers, which was briefly occupied and sacked by Prussian and Austrian troops.
+Grundtvig, a radical theologian, and mother, whose maiden name was Oxenbøl, was the daughter if a government official.
+They had sixteen chidren; Henrik was one of the middle ones.
+The family moved to Randers, another Jutland town; it was briefly occupied and sacked by Otto Von Bismarck's Prussian and Austrian troops in 1864.
 This period of destruction left a deep impression on Pontoppidan, who later returned into the invasion in his works.

 As a protest against his family, Pontoppidan did not continue its ecclesiastical traditions.
 Instead he entered Copenhagen's Polytechic Institute but by 1879 he interrupted his nearly completed engineering studies.
 Pontoppidan left Copenhagen and until 1910 he lived in North Sealand.
-Between 1877 and 1882 worked as a teacher at a folk high-school, run by his brother.
-During this period Pontoppidan wrote a collection of short stories, Clipped Wings, which was published in 1881.
+Between 1877 and 1882 he worked as a teacher at a folk high-school, run by his brother.
+During this period Pontoppidan wrote a collection of short stories, Stækkede vinger (Clipped Wings), which was published in 1881.
 His first story, 'Et Endeligt', had been published in the journal Ude og Hjemme.